-I’m a poet, mostly experimental, and the author of Prau, a collection of poems (Meritage Press), and The Aching Vicinities, a chapbook (Otoliths).
-Black Radish Books will publish another collection of my poems, Corporeal, in October, 2018.
+I’m a poet, mostly experimental, and author of Corporeal (Black Radish books) and Prau (Meritage Press), both collections of poems, and The Aching Vicinities, a chapbook (Otoliths).
+My e-book, The Little Book of Haptic Drawing, is available for free on this site in the Haptic section (see menu).
 I’ve also co-edited several anthologies; two of them (coedited with Mark Young and Eileen Tabios), The First Hay(na)ku Anthology, and The Hay(na)ku Anthology, Vol. II, are pictured below.

 * Jean Vengua is a poet of the typo, the missed step, the happy and unhappy accident; in short, she is a poet of linguistic and global migration.
 Prau moves its reader from the Philippines to the bay Area and back, “always mining past present tenses.”
 In her aptly titled prose poem, “Momentum,” Vengua links Gustav Mahler, her mother, Buffalo soldiers, Marie Curie, Roberto Matta, and Jose Rizal in a dance of histories real and imagined.
 The momentum of her writing brings together what is otherwise ripped asunder: “That is to make beautiful where the dissonance begins to tear. — Susan M. Schultz, Editor of Tinfish Press.